 - Full-duplex data transfers and support for new transfer types

-- New connectors and cables for higher speed data transfer…although they are backwards compatible with USB 2.0 devices and computers (more on this later)
+- New connectors and cables for higher speed data transfer…although they are backward compatible with USB 2.0 devices and computers (more on this later)

-What is the difference in USB 2.0 and USB 3.0
+What is the difference between USB 2.0 and USB 3.0

 Power: USB 3.0 provides 50% to 80% more power when needed.
 The more hungry power devices could be directly powered through USB 3.0.
-At the same time USB 3.0 is also Power efficient, less power is used when needed.
+At the same time, USB 3.0 is also powered efficient; Less power is used when needed.

-How can i connect USB 3.0 product on my Pc?
+How can I connect the USB 3.0 product to my Pc?

-After reading this article you may be thinking that, how can i move on to USB 3.0.
-Many motherboard manufacturing company are now introducing USB 3.0 in their board.
-You can either Buy a new Motherboard or PCI-E Add on card.
-If you don’t want to spend money for new motherboard then its better you go with PCI-E add on card.
+After reading this article you may be thinking, how can I move on to USB 3.0?
+Many motherboard manufacturing companies are now introducing USB 3.0 to their board.
+You can either buy a new motherboard or a PCI-E add-on card If you don’t want to spend money on a new motherboard, then it’s better you go with a PCI-E add-on card.